jxcore/jxcore/doc/api/jxcore-utils.markdown

 ### pause()

-Stops the execution of JavaScript exactly on the line called.
+Stops the execution of JavaScript exactly on the line called, but only if there are `ref()`s to be processed in the event loop at the moment (see notes below).
 It also stops processing all new IO events which may occur from now on.
 To be more precise, it doesn't poll from libuv events.
 All events are received, but kept in libuv queue and stay unprocessed.
 To resume the execution of the application and start processing the events, you need to call `continue()`.